nicoackerman/n8n-multi-environment-architecture/README.md

 > **Note:**
 > If using **n8n Enterprise**, Git-based workflow sync is native.
 > In **Community Edition**, sync is done via CLI/API or CI/CD jobs.

+## Expected flow

+### 1. Developer commits workflow JSON files:
+All workflows are stored as JSON under: /workflows/*.workflow.json

+### 2. Developer opens a Pull Request:
+A Pull Request (PR) is created to merge the feature branch into `develop`.

+### 3. GitHub Actions validates the workflows:
+When a PR is opened, CI automatically runs.

+### 4. PR is merged → triggers auto-deployment

+### When merged into `develop`:
+- GitHub Actions runs **deploy-to-development** job.
+- All workflows are bundled into a deployment artifact.
+- The workflows are automatically imported into the **Staging n8n instance** using the n8n API or CLI.
+- Smoke tests may be executed to confirm correct deployment.

+### When merged into `main`:
+- GitHub Actions runs **deploy-to-production** job.
+- The same deployment process runs, but targets the **Production instance**.
+- Production jobs may require manual approval (protected environment).

+## 5. n8n imports workflows automatically:
+CI uploads each workflow file.

 ## Infrastrcuture